I’m so excited about today’s recipe for March Muffin Madness (MMM)! Gluten-Free Hummingbird Muffins in the Instant Pot. Can you believe it?

-Read on to get this delightful gluten-free muffin recipe, learn more about the author of this recipe (who has shared on her Facebook page that she’s working on an Instant Pot cookbook of gluten-free recipes—woohoo!), see what today’s daily prizes are (spoiler alert: there are cookbooks and a baking/cooking ingredient today), and, of course, get in all your entries for the overall grand prize giveaway.
+Read on to get this delightful gluten-free muffin recipe, learn more about the author of this recipe (who has shared on her Facebook page that she’s working on an Instant Pot cookbook of gluten-free recipes—woohoo! and you’ll definitely want to check out her first cookbook), see what today’s daily prizes are (spoiler alert: there are cookbooks and a baking/cooking ingredient today), and, of course, get in all your entries for the overall grand prize giveaway.
 Remember that one of the prizes is an Instant Pot.
 If you don’t already have one, you’ll need it for this recipe!

 See the whole lineup of bloggers, blogs, and muffin recipes here.